Guaranteed Scalable Learning of Latent Tree Models: INTRODUCTION

-The task of learning a latent tree models consists of two parts: learning the tree structure, and learning the parameters of the tree.
-There exist many challenges which {prohibit} efficient or guaranteed learning of the latent tree graphical model, which will be addressed in this paper: \begin{compactenum} \item The location and the number of latent variables are hidden and the marginalized graph over the observable variables no longer conforms to a tree structure. \item Structure learning algorithms are typically of computational complexity polynomial with $p$ (number of variables) as discussed in~\cite{anandkumar2011spectral, choi2011learning}.
-These methods are serial in nature and therefore are not scalable for large $p$. \item Parameter estimation in latent tree models is typically carried out through Expectation Maximization (EM) or other local search heuristics~\cite{choi2011learning}.
-These methods have no consistency guarantees, suffer from the problem of local optima and are not easily parallelizable . \item Typically structure learning and parameter estimation are treated sequentially, not together. \end{compactenum}
+The task of learning a latent tree model consists of two parts: \emph{learning the tree structure} and \emph{learning the parameters of the tree}.
+We list the {challenges} in learning a latent tree model as follows: \begin{compactenum} \item \textbf{Challenge 1: Consistent structure learning.} The location and the number of latent variables are hidden and the marginalized graph over the observable variables no longer conforms to a tree structure.

+\item \textbf{Challenge 2: Consistent parameter estimation.} Parameter estimation in latent tree model is typically carried out through Expectation Maximization (EM) or other local search heuristics~\citep{choi2011learning}.
+These methods have no consistency guarantees, suffer from the problem of local optima and are not easily parallelizable.

+\item \textbf{Challenge 3: Computational complexity of structure learning.} Complexity of existing algorithms are typically polynomial with the number of variables $p$ (i.e., observed nodes) as discussed in~\cite{anandkumar2011spectral,choi2011learning}.
+These methods are sequential in nature and therefore are not scalable for large $p$.

+\item \textbf{Challenge 4: Efficient structure and parameter estimation in parallel.} Existing methods treat structure learning and parameter estimation sequentially -- the parameter estimation can only be done after completion of structure learning.
+Therefore it is highly inefficient if the goal is to estimate only a small subset of variables/nodes. \end{compactenum}

+\cite{choi2011learning} addressed \textbf{challenge 1} using recursive grouping algorithms for Gaussian and discrete variables only.
+It remains unclear how to extend to variables in high-dimensions.
+As for \textbf{challenge 2}, there is no work for guaranteed parameter estimation of latent tree models: although~\cite{anandkumar2012tensor} proposed tensor decomposition mechanisms for simple latent variable models such as multi-view and mixture of Gaussian models, extending those tensor decomposition mechanisms to hierarchical models such as latent trees are nontrivial, and involves alignment of locally estimated parameters.
+No existing work addresses \textbf{challenge 3} or implements a structure learning of latent tree in time less than polynomial with $p$.
+Lastly for \textbf{challenge 4}, there is no obvious way to (and no prior work did) directly parallelize these sequential methods without losing global consistency guarantees.

+We close the loop of consistent learning of latent tree model in high-dimensions via an integrated parallel approach to simultaneous structure and parameter estimation.
+Our method overcomes all above challenges.